-As noted, the 2023 PUR updates costs estimates for the Central Valley Line and the remainder of the system, however nothing outside the Central Valley can be estimated with the same level of confidence as only a small portion of the design work has been completed.
+As noted, the 2024 Draft Plan continues the costs estimates from the 2023 PUR for the Central Valley Line and the remainder of the system, however nothing outside the Central Valley can be estimated with the same level of confidence as only a small portion of the design work has been completed.
 As the Legislature has required the Authority to focus on completing the Central Valley Line prior to doing much work beyond the 171 miles, the Authority continues to plan for the next possible steps.
 The next big step would be the completion of the Valley to Valley Line connecting the Central Valley with Silicon Valley.
 In the 2016 Business Plan the project was estimated to cost \$20.7 billion and be completed by 2025.
 The Authority did not update cost estimates for Valley to Valley specifically, but did break out the costs for the remaining segments of Phase I, which could put Valley to Valley at between roughly \$59 billion (base) to \$68 billion (high).
-This an up from an estimated \$40 billion in the 2020 Business Plan.
+This is up from roughly \$40 billion in the 2022 Business Plan.

 As the Authority builds in the Central Valley, they continue to do work in planning, design, and environmental clearance throughout the entire San Francisco to Los Angeles, full Phase I system.
-When the Legislature took action on SB 1029 in 2012, Phase I was estimated to cost \$68 billion and be up and running by 2029.
-The 2022 Business Plan estimated the Phase I cost to be roughly \$92 billion and the 2023 PUR estimates are a range between \$106 billion (base) to \$127 billion (high).
+When the Legislature took action on SB 1029 in 2012 Phase I was estimated to cost \$68 billion and be up and running by 2029.
+The 2022 Business Plan estimated the Phase I cost to be roughly \$92 billion and the 2024 Draft Plan estimates are a range between \$106 billion (base) to \$127 billion (high).

-To move forward with the next steps of the program, the Authority would need a large amount of additional, dedicated, stable funding.
-Options could include the possible financing of Cap-and-Trade revenues, which has been proposed repeatedly since 2016; additional state resources; or even more federal funding.
+To move forward with the next steps of the program, the Authority would need a large amount of additional dedicated and stable funding.
+Options could include the possible financing of Capand-Trade revenues, which has been proposed repeatedly since 2016; additional state resources; or even more federal funding.
 The PRG has recommended numerous state funding options over the years, such as a state sales tax or gasoline tax, to provide stable funding for the project.